 How to collect?
 Ever creative, Strachman, targeted some 20,000 antique clay tablets of Persepolis, dating from about 553 B.C.-330 B.C., the oldest Persian tablets with alphabetical inscriptions.
-These have been housed in Chicago since as far back as the 1930s, at the University of Chicago and the Field Museum and Strachman claimed them on the grounds that the university had acknowledged that they rightfully belonged to Iran.
+These have been housed in Chicago since as far back as the 1930s, at the University of Chicago and the Field Museum of Natural History, and Strachman claimed them on the grounds that the university had acknowledged that they rightfully belonged to Iran.

 To fend off this unwanted claim, the university argued that it was protecting Iranian rights to the property, even though Tehran did not appear in court.
 But why had it not done so?
 Here is where the university also got creative, claiming that the Iranians were justified in staying away because of bad experiences with the American legal system.
 To this, U.S. District Judge Blanche M. Manning responded with fury in a June 22 ruling, She rejected as "wholly unsupported" the university's "brazen accusation that the courts of the United States are hostile to Iran and that, as a result, Iran should be excused from bothering to assert its rights."

 Abbas Salimi-Namin, head of Iran's Cultural Heritage and Tourism Organization